Droogans/mysql_tutorial/getting_started/start_here.md

 	+---------------------------------------+
 	35 rows in set (0.10 sec)

 Look familiar?
+Yes, that's equivilent to `show tables` for the whole database.
+Like I said, this is a database of information about the database.

 Let's try getting data from two columns.

 	mysql> SELECT TABLE_NAME, TABLE_COLLATION FROM TABLES;
 	+---------------------------------------+-----------------+